kgj-0x64/meact.js/README.md

 - Metadata, SEO tuning, robots.txt, sitemap
 - Server side rendering
 - Concurrent rendering
+- Virtual DOM (an abstraction over different DOM APIs and their quirks)
 - Performance optimizations:
   - The virtual DOM allows React to batch updates and minimize direct manipulation of the real DOM, making the UI faster and more efficient.